Variational structure and two-dimensional subsonic jet flows for compressible Euler system with general incoming flows: Some technical lemmas

 {\bf Acknowledgement.} W.~Shi was partially supported by the German Research Foundation (DFG) by the project SH 1403/1-1.
 L. Tang was partially supported by NNSFC grant 11831109 of China and Fundamental Research Grant for Central Universities (No. CCNU19TS032).
-The research of Xie was partially supported by NSFC grants 11971307 and 11631008.
+The research of Xie was partially supported by NSFC grants {11971307 and 1221101620, Fundamental Research Grants for Central Universities, Natural Science Foundation of Shanghai 21ZR1433300, and Program of Shanghai Academic Research Leader 22XD1421400.} Part of the work was done when Xie was visiting Institut des Hautes \'{E}tudes Scientifiques (IHES) and The Institute of Mathematical Sciences (IMS) at The Chinese University of Hong Kong.
+He would like to thank Professor Zhouping Xin for many helpful discussions over the years, the hospitality and support of both IHES and IMS.